 TIMING OF MEALS IS IMPORTANT: The meal should be eaten in over five to fifteen minutes if possible.
-Prolonging a meal over 30-45 minutes or more is one technique that has been used to "beat the pouch."
+Prolonging a meal over 30-45 minutes or more leads to eating too much.
+Don't do it.

 GET ADEQUATE NUTRITION: If you are worried that you are not getting adequate nutrition, ask for reassurance from your surgeon or the dietitian.
 Without reassurance, some patients will deliberately eat six to eight times a day because of a fear of malnutrition, which is often initiated by well-meaning family members and friends.
 You will get an adequate amount of vitamins and minerals by faithfully taking the supplements recommended by your surgeon.
 Your main responsibility, then, is to focus on eating low-fat animal source protein at each meal three to four times a day.